-The cultivation area of the SCS is bounded by Kandy-Gannoruwa main road and Mahaweli river.
+The administrative complex and the labs are located together bounded to Gannoruwa Kandy road.
+The cultivation area used for the research activities is bounded by Kandy- Gannoruwa main road and Mahaweli river.
 There are many government institutions located surrounding area.